-I had to make the VPROM!
+I had to make the VLINN!

 Version 1.0 has been critically acclaimed so thanks to the awesome support here is version 2, now cross-platform!
-Note that for copyrights reasons the original VST name VLINN, is now VPROM.

 Personally, I grow up listening a lot of Funk Music and especially the Minneapolis Funk scene, The LM-1, Linndrum & DMX Drum Machines sound were preeminent and were a huge part of that particular sound.
 The fact that the LM-1 had multiple outputs screamed for experimentation and it wasn't uncommon to send each drum sounds to fx units or guitar pedals.
 The usage of algorithmic gated reverbs of that era was also part of the sound (think AMS RMX16 or Eventide harmonizer).
 Most of the rare LM-1 machines were usually modified to suit the artist needs, increasing pitch range, adding external triggers & changing stock EPROMS samples wasn't uncommon.
 Still, the characteristic stock sounds of the Bass, Snare, Claps, Rim shot and Hihat were always present.